Lamer87/Space_Engineers_DLC_unlocker/README.md

     - Unfortunately, skins cannot be unlocked the same way, as they use a different method.

-  - To play multiplayer, please restore the backup files included in the archive, otherwise the game hangs on "connecting" (this is new to me and requires further investigation) ([discussion here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/17))

   - I will update the unlocker at every DLC release.

   - If you want to edit dlc files yourself, be careful because with each update there are probably small changes to the previous ones, so it is NOT enough to edit only the latest dlc file.